Colin Rea: Milwaukee Brewers (second stint)

 On January 27, 2023, Rea signed a minor league contract with the Milwaukee Brewers organization.
 He was assigned to the Triple-A Nashville Sounds to begin the year.
-On April 13, his contract was selected to the active roster for a spot start against the San Diego Padres where he pitched 5 2/3 innings only giving up one run and striking out 6.
+On April 13, his contract was selected to the active roster for a spot start against the San Diego Padres where he pitched 5 2/3 innings only giving up one run and striking out six.
 By the end of the season Rea, made 26 appearances for Milwaukee, 22 of which were starts, and posted a 4.55 ERA.

 On November 2, 2023, Rea re-signed with Milwaukee on a one-year contract with the Brewers with a club option for 2025.
 In 32 games (27 starts) for the Brewers, he posted a 12-6 record and 4.29 ERA with 135 strikeouts across 167 2/3 innings pitched.
 On November 4, 2024, the Brewers declined Rea's option, making him a free agent.

 Chicago Cubs (second stint)

 On January 13, 2025, Rea signed a one-year, $5 million contract with the Chicago Cubs.
+He went 11-7 with a 3.95 ERA with 127 strikeouts over the course of 32 appearances, 27 of which were starts.

+During the 2025 season, for each game Rea started for the Cubs and recorded at least 2 strikeouts, The Corner Taproom, a bar in Rea's hometown Cascade, Iowa, gave out a free drink to each patron.
+During his August 20, 2025 start against the Milwaukee Brewers, Cubs announcers Jon Sciambi and Jim Deshaies bought the patrons in the bar mozzarella sticks, after Rea induced an inning-ending double play by William Contreras.

+On November 6, 2025, Rea signed a one-year, $6.5 million contract extension with the Cubs.